 Who will be responsible for maintaining the property during the lease?

-On any solar development, there needs to be some upkeep with respect to the property, the grass, weeds, etc. Sometimes solar developers contract this out.
+On any solar development, there needs to be some upkeep with respect to the property — controlling the grass, weeds, etc. Sometimes solar developers contract this out.
 The cost for contracting this out is usually per acre and developers will bring in someone to take care of this for them.
-If they are contracting it out, it can be negotiated up front so that the landowner might be able to take over some or all of the upkeep, which can defray the expenses of the solar developer and might result in more compensation to the landowner, ultimately.
+If they are contracting it out, it can be negotiated up front so that the landowner might be able to take over some or all of the upkeep, which can defray the expenses of the solar developer and thus result in higher rent to the landowner.

 Just as a solar lease may be a huge commitment for a landowner, it is likewise a huge investment from the point of view of the solar company, so it is going to push back when it comes to certain parts of the negotiation.
 Therefore, it is important to talk through all the aspects of a proposed solar lease with an attorney who is knowledgeable on the topic so that you make the arrangement work best for you and your property.
 Contact your CPM attorney or any member of our real estate & construction group if you have any questions or would like to know more.